2dareis2do/react-table-component/README.md

-# React Table Component
+# Star Wars People

+Star Wars People - utilises https://pipedream.com/apps/swapi

 ## About

-This is a React Table Component that I have put together using javascript and ES6 based React.
+This utilises the React Table Component that I have put together using javascript and ES6 based React.

 ## Installation